 Picture this: you’ve gone back in time for a casual gander at what cavemen were like, or to have a go at taming a dinosaur, but your time machine broke.
 And you can’t fix it.
 But don’t stress, you’ve got Ryan North’s informative manual on how to rebuild civilisation from scratch.
 Get started with inventing language, and then over 400 pages build your way up to modern computers.

 Wonders features the award-winning images from the BigPicture Natural World Photography competition.
-Along with stunning photos, the book explains the scientific phenomena and photography behind each shot.
+Along with stunning photos, this science book explains the scientific phenomena and photography behind each shot.

 In our constant quest for happiness, we change jobs, pursue relationships, watch stand-up comedy and take up hobbies, among many, many other things.
 Neuroscientist Dean Burnett combines cutting-edge research and views from all kinds of experts to explain where happiness comes from, and why we need it so much.